|Geology at Cone Crater||Geology Stations F and G|

 134:01:04 Mitchell: Okay.
 (Long Pause)

-[This is Station E, near CS.0/78.7 ( 0.6 Mb ).
+[This is Station E, near CR.9/78.7 (0.6 Mb).
 As Al mentions in a moment, they are on, or near, the rim of the 40-50-meter crater, as indicated on USGS map.
-The straight-line distance from Station C2 is about 400 meters and, taking account of their 30-second stop for a grab sample at 133:56, they covered the distance in no more than 6 minutes.
-This implies an average speed of about 67 meters/minute.
-See, also, the segment diagram and a detail ( 0.6 Mb ) from the November 2009, 0.5 m/pixel LROC image.]134:01:21 Shepard: That baby came apart.
+From Station D to Station E they traveled about 375 meters and covered the distance in about 4 minutes and 30 seconds.
+This implies an average speed of about 83 meters/minute.
+See, also, the D-to-E traverse map.]134:01:21 Shepard: That baby came apart.
 (Pause) Very soft (rock).

 [Mitchell, from the 1971 Technical Debrief - "Even though there was a little confusion (in the navigation), we were able to spot ourselves coming by Flank, and then Fredo helped us to identify the one by point E. We knew where we were at that point but, after we passed point E and started looking for Weird, it just wasn't there."]